-Students must attend an information session between January and March 2015 to be considered for fall 2015 admissions.
+Students must attend a Health Informatics information session between January and June 2015 to be considered for fall 2015 admissions.

 The Health Informatics program is a limited entry program, which accepts 15 students every fall.
 Some of the required courses for the health informatics program are only offered online via PCC’s Desire2Learn Course Management System.
 Students are expected to be comfortable and confident in navigating an online classroom format.
 This requires more reading on the part of students, as well as comfort with computer technology.